Key Takeaways

 Your assessed value is the county's estimate of your home's value.
 The county multiplies that number by the local tax rate to calculate your annual bill.
 When the assessed value is higher than your home's actual market value, you're paying taxes on money that doesn't exist.

-Nassau County assesses over 423,000 properties valued at $264 billion, making its assessment roll one of the top 50 largest rolls in the country.
+Nassau County assesses over 423,000 properties valued at $264 billion.
 With that volume, the county simply cannot evaluate every home with precision.
 That's exactly why the grievance process exists.

 How to File a Property Tax Grievance in Nassau County

 Filing a grievance in Nassau County follows a structured process.
-After processing over a million property tax challenges nationwide, we've found that preparation is what separates successful filings from unsuccessful ones.
+After helping homeowners lower their tax bills nationwide since 2020, we've found that preparation is what separates successful filings from unsuccessful ones.
 Here are the steps:

-3. Complete Form RP-524 or file online: This is the official grievance application for Nassau County.
+Complete the Application for Correction of Assessment, Form AR1, or file online: This is the official grievance application for Nassau County.
 You'll need your property's section, block, and lot number, your current assessed value, and the value you believe is correct, supported by your comparable sales data.

 Many homeowners never make it to step one.
 Among Long Island homeowners who have never filed a grievance, 35% didn't know they had the right, 43% assumed they wouldn't qualify, and 16% found the process too confusing.